claracurrier/YFtestBattle/README.md

 # YFtestBattle
-Just the battle portion of a game ye
+Just the battle portion of a game, to be expanded

 Controls are: